anchidta/How_it_going/README.md

   `TestMain.ino` is used in this project, but the IoT part is still missing.

-  `TestMainWithWifi.ino` consists of all tasks including the IoT; however, it is still work-in-process since the IoT part cannot work probably.
+  `TestMainWithWifi.ino` consists of all tasks including the IoT; however, it is still work-in-process since the IoT part cannot work properly.